ibleaman/JPPC/concerts.md

 **_TICKETS AVAILABLE LATER THIS MONTH_**
 **_LIVESTREAM (WITH TICKETS) IS PLANNED_**

-FOR OUR LIVE AUDIENCE:  a 48-page keepsake concert journal with lyrics and translations, ads placed by our fans, and acknowledgement of generous gifts from our supporters
+A KEEPSAKE FOR OUR LIVE AUDIENCE:  a 48-page concert journal with lyrics and translations, ads placed by our fans, and acknowledgement of generous gifts from our supporters

 [info@YiddishChorus.org](mailto:info@yiddishchorus.org)